mackun/test_repo_for_git_command/README.md

   Usage: `unfdepl your.shell.function`

 P.S.
-I will never reject pull requests for my great github experience
+I will never any reject pull requests for my great github experience
 So if you too feel like a newbie here, please spare time for these little scripts for me